Bojan Miljuš

-Club career
+Career

 Radnički Kragujevac

 Miljuš has started playing football in academy named "Fitness" in Kragujevac at the age of 6, along with his twin brother Dejan.
 After 5 years, they moved to the local Radnički.
 After he passed youth categories, Miljuš was loaned as a scholar to the Serbian League West side Pobeda Beloševac, where he was trained by Željko Milošević, former defender, and captain of Radnički Kragujevac.
 Playing with Pobeda, Miljuš noted 25 league appearances between 2013 and 2015.

 Miljuš made his professional debut for Radnički Kragujevac in the Serbian SuperLiga match against Napredak Kruševac at Mladost Stadium on 28 February 2015, and later collected 9 matches at total until the end of season.
 After 2 games in the 2015–16 Serbian First League season, he left the club, and moved to Serbian League Belgrade side Teleoptik for a short spell.
 Returning to Radnički, Miljuš helped the team to win the Serbian League West for the 2016–17 season.